sparkdeck/ML-SparkDeck/README.md

 # ML-SparkDeck
-Resources and materials for the en
+Resources and materials for the engaging and interactive Machine Learning workshop.
+Updated and maintained by sparkdeck.

+Pl